catsbyy/catsbyy/README.md

 🌱 I’m currently learning Xamarin

-🤔 I'm looking for help with a job to start studying programming on real projects

 ⚡ Fun fact: I enjoy playing chess and doing sports, especially swimming and working out in a gym

 ### Languages and Tools: